iambriccardo/books-backend/terraform/README.md

 # Terraform Configuration

+## AWS Authentication
+The credentials for AWS Authentication are currently taken from the machine's environment variables.
+To work successfully, ensure to have following variables declared:
+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY

 ## Remote State
 The Terraform state is saved remotely using an AWS S3 Bucket.
 To initialize the remote state, head to the /remote-state folder and run `terraform init && terraform apply`.
 This will create the resources required to store the state remotely.
 NOTE: this has to be done BEFORE running `terraform init` from the ~/terraform directory!